DoccZz/docc2html/README.md

 ## Status

+### 2021-07-06

+Well, it's getting closer and the source code starts to be quite reasonable as well.
+Though you can still tell it started as a quick hack.

+### 2021-07-03

 **It's not ready for production yet, needs some more work.**

 This is a very quick hack/PoC full of quirks,